moskytw/mosql/README.rst

     {'person_id': 'mosky', 'detail_id': [3, 4], 'val': ['address', '...'], 'key': 'address'}
     {'person_id': 'mosky', 'detail_id': [1, 6, 10], 'val': ['email', '...', '...'], 'key': 'email'}

-For simplicity, the :py:class:`~mosql.result.Model` is rendered as a dict, and the lists in the :py:class:`~mosql.result.Model` are not simple lists, too.
-They are :py:class:`mosql.result.Column` which act as a proxy.
-It will redirect your operations on it to the :py:class:`~mosql.result.Model` which it belongs to.
+For simplicity, the `mosql.result.Model` is rendered as a dict, and the lists in the :`mosql.result.Model` are not simple lists, too.
+They are `mosql.result.Column` which act as a proxy.
+It will redirect your operations on it to the `mosql.result.Model` which it belongs to.

-:ref:`tutorial-of-model` describes more details about how to use :py:class:`mosql.result.Model`.
+`Start with MoSQL’s model <http://mosql.mosky.tw/result.html#tutorial-of-model>`_ describes more details about how to use`mosql.result.Model`.

 Installation
 ------------